christophergandrud/networkD3/README.md

 install_github("jjallaire/networkD3")
 ```

-Note that the version of htmlwidgets installed is from a particular development branch in that repo.

 #### Usage

 There is currently only one of the d3Network package functions available (`simpleNetwork`).
 Here's an example of it's use: